insected/bobbae_gcp-wiki/AutoML.md

 AutoML Tables helps to  build and deploy  machine learning models on structured data at speed and scale.

+AutoML Tables helps you create clean, effective training data by providing information about missing data, correlation, cardinality, and distribution for each of your features.
+And because there's no charge for importing your data and viewing information about it, you don't incur charges from AutoML Tables until you start training your model.

 https://cloud.google.com/automl-tables/docs

 <img src="https://cloudx-bricks-prod-bucket.storage.googleapis.com/e8d92904ce53ae0d52b13ef6dd9f2fcd0dc7eba15dbae833fc6ba69fb2cc9883.svg" width="800">